Book Talk: From blog to bestseller - 'Humans of New York'

 Q. Do you ever photograph news in the conventional sense?

 A: The book reflects everyday life.
-When you photograph in poor neighbourhoods, you still find people enjoying life.
+When you photograph in poor neighborhoods, you still find people enjoying life.
 That's the more normal representation.

 Q: What have you learned that is valuable to you personally by talking to the humans of New York?